MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetcircuittype.md

 title: AcxCircuitInitSetCircuitType
 ms.date: 02/01/2022
 targetos: Windows
-description: The AcxCircuitInitSetCircuitType function is used to set the circuit type for the ACX circuit initialization process.
+description: The AcxCircuitInitSetCircuitType function is used to set the circuit type of the ACXCIRCUIT.
 prerelease: true
 req.assembly:
 req.construct-type: function